-The Student Services Department has dedicated staff for the facilitation of VET courses, work experience and school-based traineeships.
+The Student Services Department has dedicated staff who can facilitate VET courses, work experience and school-based traineeships.

 Some VET courses are delivered at Stuartholme whilst others require study off-campus with another educational provider (i.e. TAFE, private providers).

 What is a VET course?